 Safety-critical failure, system reliability breakdown |

 We consistently see these failures emerge when systems are tested in isolation from real-world conditions.
-We at GAT give teams access to real testers across different locations, devices, and network conditions, helping teams identify issues early and understand real-world impact.
+At GAT, we give teams access to real testers across different locations, devices, and network conditions, helping teams identify issues early and understand real-world impact.

 Automated evaluation establishes a baseline, while human validation ensures outputs are accurate, contextually appropriate, and reliable in real-world conditions.